 Fall 2014, Winter 2015 and Spring 2015 quarters

 What does it mean to observe?
 When things change—the stakes, the shoreline, or the technology, the observed or the observer—how does what we see change?
-How are vision and insight intertwined, and how does this impact our representation of the natural world?
-Through the perspectives, methodologies and skills of documentary filmmaking, literary criticism, evolutionary science and seamanship, we will study, interpret and communicate what we see, how we see and why.
-Beginning the year with a brief ship voyage and foundational studies in documentary studies and evolutionary science, we will spend the long cold months exploring ashore with a significant focus on documentary film production.
+How are vision and insight intertwined into representations of the natural world?
+Through the perspectives, methodologies and skills of artistic practice, field studies, literary criticism, evolutionary science and seamanship, we will study, interpret and communicate what we see, how we see and why.
+Beginning the year with a six-day field trip, we will engage in sail training aboard a classic sailing vessel and practice both foundational field methods in evolutionary studies and the documentation of sights and sounds through recordings and field journals.
 We will then return to the sea in spring with a two-week long expedition.
 How will our senses, and the brains that interpret for them, have changed in the interim?
 What might we see that we could not before?
-What that we see in the spring was truly not there in the fall?
+What do we see in the spring that was truly not there in the fall?

-In this program, students will study and practice observation and representation in the fields of film studies, documentary filmmaking, evolutionary biology, literary studies and seamanship:
+In this program, students will study and practice observation and representation in the fields of audio and video recordings of nature and culture, performance and visual art, evolutionary biology, literary studies and seamanship:

-- We will delve into film history, learn to analyze films and create short films about the natural and cultural worlds that we inhabit.
-We will consider how our cultural attitudes, experiences and biases impact both the films that we create and the filmic language that we appreciate.
+- We will delve into art history, learn to analyze artworks, and create poems, songs, images and visual stories about the natural and cultural worlds that we inhabit.
+We will consider how our cultural attitudes, experiences and biases impact both the artworks that we create and those that we appreciate.

 - We will develop skills in observation, scientific philosophy and evolutionary logic.
 We will generate and test stories about the natural world and our study of natural systems will include aspects of human behavior such as deceit and myth.